 How to Avoid It:

-Entrepreneurs often wear multiple hats, but trying to handle every aspect of your business on your own can lead to burnout and inefficiency.
+Entrepreneurs often wear multiple hats, but trying to do everything yourself can lead to burnout and inefficiency.
+You can’t be an expert in every aspect of your business, and that’s okay.

 How to Avoid It: